teamplify/teamplify-runner/README.md

   [Configuration](#configuration).
 If that doesn't happen, i.e. if browser says that it can't find the server or the server is not responding, then most likely this is a problem with either the domain name or firewall configuration.
-Please make sure that the domain exists and points to Teamplify server, and that the port is open in the firewall;
+Please make sure that the domain exists and points to the Teamplify server, and that the port is open in the firewall;
 - If you see the "Teamplify is starting" message, you should give it a minute or two to come online.
 If nothing happens after a few minutes, there could be